Darren-greenhand/Little_Camel/readme.md

 <<<<<<< HEAD
 Novices also want to join the bandwagon of building LLMs !

-Start from Organizing and assembling the Existing repository, and then try to add something new.
+Start from Organizing and assembling the Existing repository, I change the line!

 ## Source